 NOTE: WSCC will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.

 a.
-Selection of a program: In consultation with an academic counselor, each veteran must select and plan a program from the WSCC Catalog.
+Selection of a program: In consultation with a Success Advisor, each veteran must select and plan a program from the WSCC Catalog.
 Only classes under your approved major should be taken each semester.
 If you choose to change your major, you must contact the college VA Representative to complete the correct paperwork for the VA.

 b.
 Course load: 12 semester hours and above is considered as full-time.
 9, 10, or 11 hours is considered as 3/4 time.
 6, 7, or 8 hours is considered 1/2 time.
 Less than 6 semester hours is considered 1/4 time.